 What causes Hip Labral tears?

-Labral tears are close to other orthopedic conditions like osteoarthritis.
-Osteoarthritis of hip refers to diminishing cartilage while labral tears are literal rips or tearing of the labrum.
-In both these conditions, there is injury to the hip that most commonly causes chronic hip pain.
+Labral tears are similar to other orthopedic conditions like osteoarthritis.
+Osteoarthritis of hip refers to diminishing cartilage while labral tears are rips or tearing of the labrum.
+In both of these conditions, there is injury to the hip that can cause chronic hip pain.
 Causes of labral tears in the hip are the following:

 - Natural wear and tear or aging

 - Severe injury to the hip, thigh or groin